silphid/silphid.unity/README.md

 - Sequencer (live sequencing queue)
 - Wait until some disposable is disposed, until some observable's OnNext, for some delay...
 - Extension methods for IObservable<T> and DOTween's Tween

-## To Do

-- Submit new VirtualTimeScheduler/TestScheduler to UniRx (which Sequencit uses for unit testing).

 # Silphid.Loadzup